 - experiencing intellectual delays

-AS was first introduced into the DSM in 1994.
-At the time, it was a separate diagnosis from ASD.
+AS first appeared in the DSM-4 in 1994.
+At the time, it was a separate diagnosis from autism.
 Many people with AS had no difficulties with language or cognitive skills, but they typically had trouble with social and communication skills.

-Bringing AS under the umbrella of ASD, in 2013, was met with some criticism.
-This partly concerned the fact that people with AS tend to have less explicit characteristics of ASD.
+Bringing AS under the umbrella of ASD in 2013 was met with some criticism.
+This partly concerned the fact that people with AS tend to have less explicit characteristics than autistic people.

-A person with characteristics of AS may now receive a diagnosis of ASD because the condition now falls under the broader classification of ASD.
-Before 2013, the diagnostic criteria for AS in the DSM included:
+A person with characteristics of AS may now receive a diagnosis of ASD because the condition falls under the broader classification of ASD.

 - severe impairment in social interaction